BogdanPurdea/ProjectsManagerApp/README.md

 The application provides convenient features like filtering, sorting, and paging of data for easier data management.

 ### JWT Authentication Tokens
 For secure access to the software's resources, the application uses JWT authentication tokens.

+## Latest Deployed Version
+The latest deployed version of the application can be accessed [here]([http://your-deployed-link](https://projectmanagementwebapp.azurewebsites.net/)).

+**Note:** The data associated with the deployed version is mocked data meant to demonstrate the functional features.

+## TODO
+- **Frontend Implementation for Creation of Projects**: Implement frontend functionality to allow users to create projects directly from the application interface.
+- **Frontend Implementation for Deletion of Projects**: Implement frontend functionality to allow users to delete projects directly from the application interface.

 ## Technologies Used

 - **ASP.NET Core**: This is used for building the server-side of the application.